Array§

 prepend<I extends string | any[]>(data: I, value: I): I

-array prepended.
+Returns a data the value array prepended.
 To prepend an element

 (rather than another array) to an array instead, use prependElement.